 And what’s neat is that developers will be able to create their own third-party blocks that you can access via plugins for even more flexibility.

 Each block is its own entity that you can manipulate on an individual basis.
-For example, here’s a quick Gutenberg post that contains two blocks:
+For example, here’s a quick Gutenberg post that contains three blocks:

-Watch how easily I can rearrange those two blocks just by clicking a button:
+Watch how easily I can rearrange those blocks just by dragging and dropping them: